samueltootle/fuka/README.md

 highly asymmetric binaries at very close and very large separations.
 4. FUKA Python readers have been refactored to use the new EOS backends.
     * New readers have been added to support new ID solutions
+5. The BNS grid has been refactored to allow for external spherical shells. **Support for this new feature breaks support for old ID solutions**
+    * **Old ID solutions can be read-in by adding `old_initial_data on` in the `sequence_controls` section of the INFO file.**

 ### New Features
 * A new solver that computes solutions of isolated neutron stars in quasi-isotropic coordinates is now available, see [NS_isotropic](./codes/FUKA/NS_isotropic/)